ahisyam/Ecam-Colobot-Scripts/README.md

 # Ecam-Colobot-Scripts
-Scripts that I created for the game Colobot.
-It can be used with both the vanilla and gold version of Colobot
+These are the scripts that I created for the game Colobot.
+It can be used with both the vanilla and gold version of Colobot.

+For more information regarding the game, you can visit: http://colobot.info/